Introduction to CAN Bus Vs RS485

 Important CAN Protocol Features:

-- Bus-Based Communication: A CAN High (CANH) line and a CAN Low (CANL) line are used by the CAN protocol to function on a two-wire bus.
+- Bus-Based Communication: The CAN protocol operates on a two-wire bus, utilizing a CAN High (CANH) line and a CAN Low (CANL) line to facilitate communication.

 - Message-Based Communication: Receiving devices can identify and prioritize messages since each one has a unique identity.